Hot off the presses: Here you have it – A beginner’s guide to home buying in Seattle.

 Home Buying Step 3: Start Shopping and Then Make an Offer

-This may seem like an overly-obvious step in a guide to home buying in Shoreline, but the trick is getting it in the right place – after you’ve figured out what you can afford and after you’ve been preapproved.
+This may seem like an overly-obvious step in a guide to home buying in Seattle, but the trick is getting it in the right place – after you’ve figured out what you can afford and after you’ve been preapproved.
 So many people want to start with this step, and get their heart set on a home they are not prepared to buy because they are not set up with their lender yet.

 You will want to lean on the expertise of your agent during the offer and negotiations process.
 With her experience and expertise, your agent can help you get a better deal.
 Find out more by calling (206) 578-3438.